 must be well and available to work and must return to on-campus work if called upon to do so;

 - Note: If an employee is called back to work and does not report, they will not be paid for an emergency excused absence.
 They may consult with local HR to determine if they have other options, such as the use of paid time off or taking an unpaid leave.

 - is in a department/function/program that is operating remotely, but is not in a job that can be performed remotely;

 - is in a department/function/program that has been shut down, curtailed, postponed or cancelled, i.e., there is no available work to do, or less available work than normal, in their regular job;

 - is not actively caring for dependents or household members (either dependent care sick time or dependent well care should be used for these purposes).

 In a given week, an employee may do some work on campus or remotely, take some paid time off, and use an Excused Absence.
-This temporary benefit can supplement pay for an employee who is involuntarily idled due to the COVID-19 public health emergency, up to the employee's originally planned termination date or appointment end date, as follows:
+This temporary benefit can supplement pay for an employee who is involuntarily idled due to the COVID-19 public health emergency, up to the employee's originally planned termination date or appointment end date.

 A second use of an emergency excused absence is to care for dependents (immediate family or household members) who are well, but who've had their schooling or care arrangements disrupted.
 Use an emergency excused absence (with a reason of Dependent Well Care) to sustain pay while caring for well dependents with disrupted schooling or care arrangements.
-Full-time employees may use up to 10 paid days, if needed, between September 20 and December 31, and another 10 days between January 1 and June 30, 2021.
-Unused days may not be carried forward from the first time period to the second.
+Full-time employees may use up to 10 paid days, if needed, through December 31, 2021.
+Unused well dependent care days may not be carried forward from 2020 to 2021.
 Eligible part-time employees may use a prorated benefit.